Does Chiropractic Care Hurt?

 Understanding Chiropractic Care

-Chiropractic care, a form of alternative medicine, focuses on diagnosing and treating mechanical disorders of the musculoskeletal system, especially the spine.
-Its proponents claim that such disorders affect general health via the nervous system.
-The primary chiropractic treatment technique involves manual therapy, particularly spinal manipulation therapy (SMT), manipulations of other joints and soft tissues.
+Chiropractic care is a specialized form of healthcare focused on diagnosing and treating mechanical disorders of the musculoskeletal system, especially the spine.
+The philosophy centers on the belief that improving spinal alignment can positively impact overall health by supporting the nervous system.
+The cornerstone treatment is spinal manipulation therapy (SMT), complemented by exercises, nutritional advice, and lifestyle guidance.

 The Nature of Chiropractic Treatments